cablehead/levee/docs/content/d.md

 ### Buffer

-Buffer provides convenient methods to facilitate continual reuse an array of bytes.
+Buffer provides convenient methods to facilitate continual reuse of an array of bytes.
 It's levee's workhorse data structure for streaming data in a memory efficient way.